TianyuCodings/TianyuCodings.github.io/_news/announcement_3.md

 ---

-Our new paper **Enhancing and Accelerating Diffusion-Based Inverse Problem Solving through Measurements Optimization** design a new module that can be plugged to existing inverse solution, not only boost the performance to new
-SOTA but also only need no more than 100 NFEs.
+Our new paper **Enhancing and Accelerating Diffusion-Based Inverse Problem Solving through Measurements Optimization**, introduces a novel module that can seamlessly integrate with existing inverse problem solvers.
+This module not only elevates performance to achieve new state-of-the-art results but also significantly reduces computational requirements, requiring no more than 100 NFEs.